Stages, types and grades of kidney cancer

 If the cancer hasn't spread to the lymph nodes or other parts of the body, T2 kidney cancer is the same as number stage 2.

-The cancer has grown into the surrounding tissues, or main blood vessels such as the renal vein.
+The cancer has grown into the surrounding tissues or the main blood vessels such as the renal vein.
 It may also have grown into the large blood vessel that takes blood back to the heart (vena cava).

 The cancer has not spread into the adrenal gland or beyond the layer of tissue around the kidney (fascia).